arielgj95/Cultural-Analysis/README.md

 # Cultural-Analysis
-Classification applied to different datasets to retrive cultural-dependent features
+Classification applied to different datasets to discover cultural-dependent features